dansok/macaw/README.md

 NOTES
 -----
-All code has been tested on MacOS Monterey 12.6, running Docker Desktop 4.12.0.
+All code has been tested on MacOS Monterey 12.6, running Python 3.10.6, and Docker Desktop 4.12.0.

 REQUIREMENTS
 ------------